Yalgie/expo-mc/slides/slides.md

 You should now have a `eas.json` file in your app directory.

 <!--
+- run command first, then create
 - open expo dev show new app created
+- cli is not in package
 -->

 ---